ra559/cis106/_labs/lab1.md

 ## Question 1: VS CODE

 1. Install [VS Code](https://code.visualstudio.com/)
-2. The VS Code interface is not complicated.
+2. If you find the VS Code interface complicated or too unfamiliar, watch this [video](https://www.youtube.com/watch?v=B-s71n0dHUk) before you continue with the lab.

 ## Question 2: Github Account

 1. Create a [github](https://github.com/) account using your PCCC email address.
 Make sure to save this password. *You will need it a lot!* If you already have a github account, you are allowed to use it.
 2. Create a public repository called `cis106`  **LOWERCASE PLEASE!**
+   1. Here is a [video](https://youtu.be/uraJCa5V-Ao) on how to create a github account and repository.
 3. Do not close the github page, you will need it later.

 ## Question 3: Learning Markdown